fatbobman/ObservableDefaults/Sources/ObservableDefaults/ObservableDefaults.docc/ObservableDefaults.md

 #### Cloud Storage with Codable

-For custom types with cloud storage, implement `CodableCloudPropertyListValue`:
+For custom types with cloud storage, implement `Codable`:

 ```swift
 @ObservableCloud